The Dedication of St Mary of the Angels Church as the National Shrine of New Zealand to Mary, Assumed into Heaven

 Covid-19 and the accompanying lockdowns brought a sense of anguish to our country.
 We saw other nations struggle during the pandemic and as a country we took measures to unite to protect ourselves.
 During this testing time, many sought the aid and comfort of our Mother.
 Our Bishops received requests that we should turn to Mary as a nation, and they decided to renew Pompallier’s dedication.

-To mark the renewal of the dedication, our Bishops presided over a special mass at St Mary of the Angels Church in Wellington.
+To mark the renewal of the dedication, our Bishops gathered to celebrate a special mass at St Mary of the Angels.
 At this service, we unveiled a new taonga - a beautiful piece of art commissioned to honour Mary.

 The artwork is called Ko Hāta Maria, te Matua Wahine o te Atua (Holy Mary, Mother of God).